-Nerissa’s thirst for science and hard work set her career in motion
+Thirst for science and hard work

 At an early age, she was a self-admitted “tinkerer” and developed a passion for machines.
 While other girls played with Barbie dolls, she built things, learned how they worked and attended car races with her mom.

-“I loved cars and horsepower,” she explains.
+“I loved cars and horsepower.”

 Nerissa realized early on that she had a love for science and became determined to master her studies.
 In high school, her teachers saw this grand potential and encouraged Nerissa to focus on mechanical engineering.
 She excelled as a student and went on to attend the Milwaukee School of Engineering (M.S.O.E.) earning a bachelor’s degree in Mechanical Engineering.

-Pursuing a college career in STEM requires grit
+A college career in STEM requires grit

 In most of her classes, she was the only female and the ratio of men to women at school was 7:1, including nursing students.
 Nerissa’s graduation class of 200 included only six women.
 The realization of navigating a male world was palpable and she often felt out of place; confidence had a lengthy developmental curve and had to be earned every step of the way.